paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 (3) **Attorneys’ fees** — In the case of any successful action to enforce any liability under paragraph (1) or (2), the costs of the action, together with reasonable attorneys’ fees.

-**(b) Factors to be considered in awarding punitive damages** In determining the amount of any liability of any credit repair organization under subsection (a)(2) of this section, the court shall consider, among other relevant factors—
+**(b) Factors to be considered in awarding punitive damages** In determining the amount of any liability of any credit repair organization under subsection (a)(2), the court shall consider, among other relevant factors—

 (1) the frequency and persistence of noncompliance by the credit repair organization;